wu-haoze/wu-haoze.github.io/_pages/about.md

 I am an Assistant Professor in Computer Science at [Amherst College](https://www.amherst.edu){:target="_blank"}.
 I am also an Affiliated Researcher with VMware by Broadcom.

 I envision a future where computer systems seamlessly integrate **logical reasoning** and **inductive reasoning** to automate complex tasks in a scalable, reliable, safe, and explainable manner.
-To get there, I develop methods to formally verify and guarantee properties of deep-learning-enabled systems.
-Plus, I study the integration of machine learning techniques into automated reasoning tools.
+To realize this goal, I develop methods to formally verify and guarantee properties of deep-learning-enabled systems.
+Besides, I explore how machine learning techniques can accelerate automated reasoning tasks.

 Previously, I got my PhD at Stanford University, advised by [Clark Barrett](https://theory.stanford.edu/~barrett/){:target="_blank"}.
 Before that, I graduated with BS in Mathematics and Philosophy from [Davidson College](https://www.davidson.edu/){:target="_blank"}.